hr-survey.com

 Unsatisfactory Satisfactory Exceptional

-1. Builds alliances with others in the company.
+1. Communicates with others in an open manner.

 Recognition